redpesk-common/redis-tsdb-binding/docs/1-Architecture.md

 ## 2. Architecture

-The Redpesk redis binding relies on the hiredis (https://github.com/redis/hiredis) library, which is C frontend to a redis server.
+The Redpesk redis binding relies on the [hiredis library] (https://github.com/redis/hiredis) library, which is C frontend to a redis server.

 ## 3. Json flattening, and Blobs